 This rotating container by iDesign + The Spruce gives you both storage and organization for your favorite condiments, spices, and oils in your pantry or refrigerator.
 Its open, see-through design keeps all your items visible, especially if you keep short jars in the outside row, and the high sides prevent any bottles from falling over.
 Our tester found that the turntable’s high sides could make it challenging to remove tall items, especially from the middle of the pack.
 She needed at least a couple of extra inches between the top of the tallest bottle in the turntable and the shelf above it to lift the bottle free.

 The tray measures just under 11.5 inches in diameter and can help you optimize storage in compact spaces.
-Our tester preferred it for round-sided jars and bottles, since boxes left gaps in the round tray.
+Our tester preferred it for round-sided jars and bottles since boxes left gaps in the round tray.
+The size worked well in various spaces in a kitchen or walk-in pantry.
+It fits in an overhead cupboard that’s at least 15 inches wide and on 12-inch-deep open shelving.
+It needs enough room around it to spin.
+Still, the ability to turn it and see what’s inside, rather than unloading a whole shelf to get to items in the back row, was worth the minimal loss of usable space.
 Made of durable plastic, you can clean up any spills, grease, or dust by hand washing it with a non-abrasive sponge and mild detergent.

 Best Shelving: DecoBros Expandable Stackable Kitchen Cabinet and Shelf Organizer

 If you're blessed with lots of vertical space in your pantry, these sturdy shelves will help you get more storage by creating surfaces where there previously were none.
 This set comes with two nesting shelves that can be stacked to create another tier, or they can be used separately wherever you need additional vertical storage.